AdguardTeam/AdGuardHome/AGHTechDoc.md

 ### API: Reset DHCP configuration

 Clear all DHCP leases and configuration settings.
-DHCP server will be stopped if it's currently running.

 Request:

 	POST /control/dhcp/reset

+	{
+		"what": "all" | "leases"
+	}

 Response:

 	200 OK

+`what`:
+* all:
+	Clear all DHCP leases and configuration settings.
+	DHCP server will be stopped if it's currently running.
+* leases:
+	Clear all DHCP leases

 ## TLS